PlanQK/EnergyUnitCommitment/README.md

 The script `problemGenerator.py` generates random problem instances of the unit commitment problem.
 You can speficy the number of busses and the average capacity of a transmission line when calling it.

+### Testing PlankQK services
+The folder `scripts` contains two short scripts to build the image similar to the one build by the platform.
+Further information can be found in these scripts.
+In order to build the service on the platform, you have to use `PlanQK_requirements.txt` and rename it as `requirements.txt`.
+You also have to include the pypsa zip file because the version on pip doesn't have the patch for reading jsons yet.
+When testing it with qaoa, keep in mind that it will take forever if the network is not tiny.
+Right now, testing it with qaoa doesn't write the result properly.
+The result that is returned by the service will be written to the file `JobResponse` at the top level of the repository.

 ## Documentation
 You can find documentation for D-Waves cloud solvers [here](https://docs.ocean.dwavesys.com/en/stable/index.html).
 For QAOA, you can find the algorithm
 [here](https://qiskit.org/textbook/ch-applications/qaoa.html) and the documentation for qiskit [here](https://qiskit.org/documentation).